 However, with the measures already taken and given the business’s sound financial foundations, we believe we are well placed to meet these challenges as the market rebalances.

-Motability Operations Board publishes Half Year Report 2021
+Motability Operations Board publishes Annual Report and Accounts 2021

 © Motability Operations Limited 2021